 Please leave all personal belongings (purses, jackets, etc.) with a family member or friend prior to arrival at the gyms.
-Texas State University is not responsible for any personal items left in the gyms or on the University Events Center/Strahan Arena floor.
+Texas State University is not responsible for any personal items left in the gyms or in the candidate seating arena.

 Each ceremony is typically one and a half to two hours long.
 The time length of each ceremony differs due to the number of graduates and the semester in which the ceremony is held.
 Ceremonies in May and December are usually close to two hours in length, while ceremonies in August are closer to an hour and a half.